astropy/astropy-APEs/APE4.rst

 be broken out into a separate repository.
 It was decided that the latter option would be easier for use by affiliated packages, in particular through the use of submodules as explained earlier.

+Previous drafts of this APE recommended disabling the issue tracker for the astropy-helpers repository, opting instead to only accept reports for issues with astropy-helpers directly on the main astropy repository.
+In practice it has turned out to be helpful to have astropy-helpers-specific issues in its own issue tracker.

 Finally, there has been some objection to the naming of "astropy-helpers"--in particular to using "astropy" in the name at all.
 The objection stems from the